Charlecote's deer through the year

 In April and May the deer come in to their cycle of casting (losing) their antlers.
 If you see antlers lying about around the park area please leave them for the deer to eat.
-They act as a supplement for the deer, adding essential minerals to their diet.
+They act as an important supplement for the deer, adding essential minerals to their diet.

 By June the adult male deer (bucks) have started to regrow their antlers and the female deer (does) are beginning to drop their fawns.

 By late July and into early August the bucks are looking magnificent with their new antlers if you can catch sight of them in the parkland.

 Later the bucks start to lose the protective velvet coating from their new antlers.
 As they have their own blood supply it can look a bit gory, but it’s a natural process.
 There’s no need to be concerned, although it can look a bit grim, the deer are absolutely fine and under no stress or pain.

 The deer are often to be seen in the orchard area and the paddock makes a great viewing point for visitors.
 The bucks start to spar with each other, clashing antlers and bellowing.
 Watch our volunteer photographer's video here.

 At times we may close parts of West Park to visitors as being continually disturbed delays the rutting season.
 This in turn delays fawning in June - if the fawns are born too late they’ll be unable to go through the next winter with enough body weight.

 Also, the bucks are full of testosterone and are trying to hold a group of does to a “lek”.
 This is an area of ground marked off by a buck which heavily scents the area with urine to deter any other bucks from coming in.
 The bucks are so engrossed, they are unaware of people approaching - unexpected sound or movement can make them dangerous both to other deer and people.